Asking a few fellow travel bloggers about their favourite cities in Belgium shows that Belgium is more than just Brussels and Bruges.

 It’s worth to mention that during the Christmas period (the time we visited) the area put its magic coat and the place becomes a fairy place for kids and adults.
 Bruges is one place that you should include in your next vacation in Belgium. 🙂

 You can enjoy more travel stories on Maninio.

 Bruges is one of the most romantic places in Belgium, perfect for couples to explore.

 Of the handful of cities in Belgium that I have had the pleasure of visiting, Brussels is my favourite.
 I have been 3 times, in the last 3 years.

 Many people feel the need to ask if they should spend their time in Brussels or Bruges or Ghent.
 I never understood this question; why choose?
 Why would one choose to skip the capital city of Belgium, the capital of the European Union, the capital of comic strips and waffles and chocolates?
 There is so much to see and do in one city, and it is open to everyone, all demographics, all nationalities, likes and dislikes, there is something for everyone.

 My must-do list consists of Mini-Europe – scale models of each European nation’s leading landmark, all in one space – and any of the countless museums within the city.
 Each museum has something unique to add to your experience and the range of focus’ are also quite unique; the city holds an Egyptian Museum and a comic strip museum – an entire museum dedicated to the art and history of comic strips.

 Better believe I took a look and did not regret it for a moment.
-Brussels is my favorite city because I can choose to do my favorites each time I visit, or do something completely new and feel as if I had never been before.
+Brussels is my favourite city because I can choose to do my favourites each time I visit, or do something completely new and feel as if I had never been before.